Robby the Robot: Replicas

 Fred Barton built a second Robby replica which appeared at the 1974 Star Trek Convention in Los Angeles.
 Barton continues to produce Robby props and other 1:1 robot replicas.
 His recreations are currently on display at the Experience Music Project and Science Fiction Museum and Hall of Fame in Seattle, Washington, and at the Metreon entertainment complex in San Francisco; other Robby replicas are on display in various venues.
-Full-sized, remote-controlled Barton robot props are available from Hammacher Schlemmer or ordered directly on-line from Fred Barton Productions; the company manufactures various 1:1 film and TV robot reproductions under license, aimed at the growing science fiction film collectors' market.
-Robby has also become a popular subject of collector tin toy and plastic robot reproductions and model kits.

 A replica or variant of Robby is on display at the National Atomic Testing Museum in Las Vegas as a sci-fi pop culture artifact from the 1950s.